bdnelson-4S/bdnelson-4S/About.md

 ---
-layout: default
+layout: single
-title: About Me
+title: About
+permalink: /about/
 ---

 # About Me